Has-Needs/docs/Has-Needs_Project.md

 # The Has-Needs Personal Receipt Chain

-*This document presents Has-Needs, an emergent prosocial WEB3.5 ecosystem for human trust, and the systemic global problems it solves.*
+*This document presents Has-Needs, an emergent prosocial digitally sovereign architecture providing a "Web3.5" solution to systemic global problems.*

 ---

+## Background

+The internet as we know it has evolved from BBS text-based chat rooms to Web1.0's static pages and limited participation.
+Web2.0 is distinguished by interactive platforms requiring corporate infrastructure, but this introduced the freemium services model, trading the digital 'soul' of human identity for rapid adoption.
+Then, Web3.0 provided cryptographic protections with distributed responsibility for the 'trustful commons'.
+Now, Has-Needs provides a clean jump to Web3.5, where individual sovereignty empowers a distributed commons with guarantees for interpersonal trust and protected interactions.

-## Problem Statement: The Failure of Centralized Trust
+## The Missing Trust Experience: A promise betrayed
-### Original Sin of the Digital Age

-The modern internet was built on a foundational, corrupt bargain.
-In the mid-1990s, a decision was made to trade individual sovereignty for "free" services.
-This led to the rise of **Surveillance Capitalism**, an economic model based on the non-consensual harvesting of personal data.
-In this model, the user is not the customer; they are the product being sold.
-This has created a multi-trillion dollar market that has become ethically bankrupt, fundamentally insecure, and has become a primary vector for social and political manipulation.
-New internet users, especially the "Next 5 billion" are unaware of the paradigm, let alone empowered to defend themselves from it.
+In the mid-1990's, politics and the W3C allowed opportunists to control the fate of user identity, leading to the rise of **Surveillance Capitalism**, a paradigm of non-consensual harvesting and distribution of personal data.
+Today, the user is not the customer; they are the product being sold.
+This has created a multi-trillion dollar market that inevitably became ethically bankrupt, fundamentally insecure, and is now a primary vector for social and political manipulation.
+New internet users, especially the "Next 5 billion" are unaware of the current paradigm, let alone empowered to defend themselves from it.

 ### The Collapse of Institutional Integrity